wolethomas78/airline_project/README.md

 ![](airportpix.png)

 ## Introduction
-Using MYSQL to designing a database according to this project for Airline Reservation System is meant to manage several entities like: flights, passengers, airlines, airports, bookings and payments.
+Using MYSQL to design a database according to this project for Airline Reservation System is meant to manage several entities like: flights, passengers, airlines, airports, bookings and payments.
 This should support the functionalities like searching for availability of flight, making reservations, manage pessengers' information and processing of payments securely.
-The design of this database will address the requirements of airline operators and travel agencies in which they can easily align their operations and provide a seamless bookingexperience to their customers.
+The design of this database will address the requirements of airline operators and travel agencies in which they can easily align their operations and provide a seamless booking experience to their customers.

 ## Flight Reservation System Features:
 These are the following features of the airline reservation system.